Chemotherapy-induced peripheral neuropathy: Diagnosis

 Evaluation of a patient's medical history for the risk factors listed above is essential in the assessment of CIPN because CIPN symptoms may overlap with other comorbid conditions.
 Furthermore, the heterogeneity of CIPN means that patients describe their neuropathic symptoms in different ways.
 Some may report the impact of neuropathy in their daily life (e.g. difficulty with buttons, dropping objects, difficulty walking, etc.), and others might report traditional distal extremity numbness, burning, or pain.
-To assess the impact of symptoms on a patient's quality of life, clinicians currently use the Quality of Life Questionnaire-CIPN twenty item scale (CIPN-20) developed by the European Organization for Research and Treatment of Cancer.
-The CIPN-20 asks patients to rate their experience with different symptoms during a given period of time using scores from 1 (“not at all”) to 4 (“very much”).
+To assess the impact of symptoms on a patient's quality of life, clinicians currently use the Quality of Life Questionnaire-CIPN twenty item scale (CIPN-20) developed by the European Organisation for Research and Treatment of Cancer.
+The CIPN-20 asks patients to rate their experience with different symptoms during a given period of time using scores from 1 ("not at all") to 4 ("very much").
 The results provide clinicians with critical information on a patient's functional limitations in relation to their exposure to potentially neurotoxic chemotherapeutic agents.
 In addition to the CIPN-20, the clinical Total Neuropathy Score for CIPN (TNS-c) can also be used to assess neuropathy signs and symptoms.
 The TNS-c has shown to be highly accurate in scoring the severity of CIPN, especially how it changes.

 Physical examination to assess motor function, reflexes, gait and balance, and sensation also plays a key role in the diagnosis of CIPN.
 First, motor testing involves assessment of muscle tone and bulk, which may be decreased in patients with CIPN due to atrophy and hypotonia.
 Commonly affected muscle groups to look out for include the distal muscles of the hands, feet, and ankles.
-Second, a patient's reflexive response should be tested.
+Second, a patient's reflexive response is tested.
 The reflexes of patients with CIPN are frequently diminished, if not gone entirely.
 Dysfunction of the Achilles reflex is especially common.
 Third, gait testing includes testing a patient's ability to walk on their heels and toes.
 Patients with distal foot weakness, a symptom of CIPN, may be unable to walk on their heels and commonly drag their toes while walking.
-The Romberg sign should also be tested to indicate a patient's sense of balance.
+The Romberg sign is also frequently tested to indicate a patient's sense of balance.
 If patients are unable to stand with their feet together and their eyes closed, proprioceptive loss, commonly seen with CIPN, can be assumed.